Suigetsu/Valgrind_1337/README.md

 ## How to use Valgrind:
 Now all you have to is to compile your project, and run the command `valgrind ./the_executable_file`

+PS: don't forget to change the MLX flags in your makefile to `-lmlx -lXext -lX11 ` if you're trying to test a program that uses the MLX library.